 A huge and heavy Sun CRT color monitor I received for free from my computer club.

-Belonging to the sun-2 generation, this large external SCSI enclosure housing a 5.25″ 155MB hard drive and a QIC-24 tape drive and was my oldest piece of Sun hardware until I got bits and pieces of a Sun 2/120.
+Belonging to the sun-2 generation, this large external SCSI enclosure housing a 5.25″ 155MB ESDI hard drive and originally had an Archive 5145 QIC-24 tape drive but I have replaced it with an 5120 QIC-11 tape drive.
+Both of these had their rubber rollers rebuilt by Terry.
+This used to be my oldest piece of Sun hardware until I started getting bits and pieces of a Sun 2/120.

 Sun Type 2 mouse

 Very fortunately, I am now in possession of no less than three of the old black-and-white sun-2 mice.
 Only missing the wacky sun-2 keyboard to go along with them.
 More details soon.

 Originally, I only had one sun-3 keyboard with the DSUB-connector and one sun-3 mouse with the RJ-connector, but I found another pair, a bit more yellowed by age but fully functional, so I can now use my two Sun 3-60s simultaneously.